The Best Central-Vacuum Systems of 2023

 Jump to Our Top Picks

-What to Consider When Choosing the Best Central-Vacuum System
+What to Consider When Choosing a Central-Vacuum System

-Before selecting a central-vacuum system, shoppers will want to take the time to decide what features are the most important to them—which could include the air watts, filtration system, noise level, ease of use, and whether or not the unit comes with additional attachments to make vacuuming the home easier.
+Before selecting a central-vacuum system, savvy shoppers often take the time to decide what features are the most important to them, which could include the air watts, filtration system, noise level, ease of use, and whether or not the unit comes with additional attachments to make vacuuming the home easier.
 Keep reading for detailed information on these product factors and more.

 Air Watts and Power